vitejs/vite/CONTRIBUTING.md

 If you would like to start a translation in your language, just do it please!

-but before you start we'd like to provide some tips for you since the docs are embed in this repo for now.
+But before start translation we'd like to provide some tips for you, since the docs are embed in this repo for now.

 ### How to start a translation repo